thenor/software-factory-blueprint/README.md

 is configured to include `.trst` files while projects using this as a submodule should ignore that suffix.

-### Understanding Spell Check
-A spell check is performed during the build step by default.
-It uses in-built language specific dictionaries and project specific dictionaries (spelling_wordlist.txt) to verify the spellings and causes the build to fail in case of any typos.

-The project, which uses this blueprint, should have its own custom dictionary, similar to the one in blueprint (spelling_wordlist.txt).
-One can supply multiple word lists to the spell-checker plugin, by providing a list instead of a string.

-The spell checker is added as a custom target, so to run it manually, simply type (after running cmake):

-    make spelling

-To build the docs without checking the spelling, type:

-    make sphinx-html

 # License and Copyright
 Copyright (C) Pelagicore AB 2017